zandero/rest.vertx/README.md

 ### @Context fields
 >since version 8.1 or later

-In case needed a RequestReader, ResponseWriter or ExceptionHandler and utilize a @Context annotated field.
+In case needed a RequestReader, ResponseWriter or ExceptionHandler can use a @Context annotated field.

 see [Request context](#RequestContext) for details.